nruhm/diarscription/docs/reference/audio/sample-f/gold-reference.md

 190
 00:11:59,125 --> 00:12:03,633
-[SPEAKER_02]: way to just throw things at him and say, hey, have you ever seen this before?
+[SPEAKER_02]: Good way to just throw things at him and say, hey, have you ever seen this before?

 191
 00:12:03,653 --> 00:12:04,478